angular/angular/src/lib/input/README.md

 # md-input-container

-Inputs are the basic input component of Material 2.
+Inputs are the basic input component of Material.
 The spec can be found [here](https://www.google.com/design/spec/components/text-fields.html). `md-input-container` acts as a wrapper for native `input` and `textarea` elements.
 The native element wrapped by the `md-input-container` must be marked with the `mdInput` directive.